 INTRODUCTION

-This document acts an interim guideline to suppt R0203 until a full revision is compiled and approved.
+This document acts an interim guideline to support R0203 until a full revision is compiled and approved.
 It is one of several parts dealing with aid-to-navigation signal lights and concerns their measurement, both photometric and colorimetric.
 Before bringing into service a new type of aid-to-navigation light, at least one equipment of each type shall be subjected to appropriate photometric and colorimetric measurements.
 These measurements shall provide information on the luminous intensity and colour of the light for substantially all directions within its zone of utilization.
 Measurements on flashing lights shall provide information on the variations of luminous intensity with time.
-When deployed as an AtoN signal light, the following collated information from all measurements shall be used to assign for the equipment :
+When deployed as an AtoN signal light, the following collated information from all measurements shall be used to assign for the equipment:

 rhythmic character (as described in R0110);